jahidul-islam-m/E-Shop/README.md

 # E-Shop
 This is E-commerce Project .
-Using Fake Store API .
+Using Fake Store API.